These Fried Peach Pies were made with a buttery pie crust with a

 - Remove the pie crusts from the refrigerator to allow them to soften.

-- In a large skillet, add the butter and melt.
+- In a large skillet, over medium heat, add the butter and melt.

 - Once the butter is melted, add the granulated sugar, brown sugar, cinnamon and nutmeg.
 Stir until combined.